shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Thanks.”
 Larkwren took the pass and looked at it.

-LARREN LITDEW IS HEREBY PERMITTED TO ENTER WATERDEEP FOR ONE (1) MONTH STARTING ON THIS DAY, THE 7TH OF CHESS.
+LARREN LITDEW IS HEREBY PERMITTED TO ENTER WATERDEEP FOR ONE (1) MONTH STARTING ON THIS DAY, THE 7TH OF CHES.
 REASON: ZOMBIE SLAYING

 Larkwren smiled.
 “Ah, so this is a pass.”